Reliable Agent Systems

 The system only advances when artifacts pass an external check.
 Failed work routes into diagnosis, not more guessing.

-That is why I think the useful primitives are smaller and sharper than most agent workflows suggest.
+That is why I think the useful primitives are smaller and sharper than most multi-agent discourse suggests.

 • a clear objective